The CS 61 series is an introduction to computer science, with particular emphasis on software and on machines from a programmer's point of view.

 The course includes many events and opportunities for learning: lecture, lab, discussion, office hours, and more.
 Everyone learns differently, so not all of these events are required.
 However, it is recommended that you try everything out to figure out what combination of these events works best for you.

-There are three 50-minute lectures per week over Zoom.
-Slides and videos will be posted before each lecture.
-A recording of the live Zoom lecture will be posted soon after each lecture occurs.
+There are three 50-minute lectures per week in Wheeler 150.
+Slides will be posted before each lecture.
+A recording of the lecture will be posted soon after each lecture occurs.
 This course moves fast, and lecture is tightly coordinated with section.
 Please attend or watch each lecture the day it is given and before you attend section.

 There are two sections each week: one lab and one discussion.
 These sections are run by an amazing group of teaching assistants who have been carefully selected for their ability, enthusiasm, and dedication to learning.
 Getting to know your TA is an excellent way to succeed in this course.

 In office hours, you can ask questions about the material, receive guidance on assignments, and work with peers and course staff in a small group setting.
-See the office hour schedule and come by in person or online; no appointments are needed.
+See the office hour schedule and come by in person or book an appointment online on the OH Queue.
+Appointments for each week will be opened on Sunday afternoons, but we don't anticipate appointments to run out.
+If they do, you're still welcome to swing by in person, as well as post on Piazza.

 Each week, there will be problems assigned for you to work on, most of which will involve writing and analyzing programs.
 These assignments come in three categories: lab exercises, homework assignments, and projects.

 Lab exercises are designed to introduce a new topic.
 You can complete and submit these during the scheduled lab sections or any time before the deadline.
-Most students find that attending lab is much more useful than working on lab assignments independently.
+Most students find that attending lab and collaborating with other students there is much more useful than working on lab assignments independently.
+We strongly encourage you to attend and collaborate on labs.

 Weekly homework assignments let you apply the concepts learned in lecture and section to more challenging problems.
 Homeworks will typically be released on Fridays and due the following Thursday.